mothedevv/youtube-live/README.md

 ## Business Context

 Musical Artists and Venue Owners would benefit grealtly from making Live Concert Events more accessible to wide audiences.
-Creating a channel to stream live music would provide a safer and more afforfable concert experience for viewers and generate more revenue for both parties.
-Audience would benefit from an app that allows them to stream live concerts in real-time and also discover previously recording music throughout history as well as provide them with detailed information on upcoming live concert events.
+Creating a channel to stream live music would provide a safer and more affordable concert experience for audiences and generate more revenue for both parties.
+Audiences would benefit from the convenience and flexibiliy of streaming live music from the comfort of their own home.

 ## Market Research:

    * About 47% of those surveyed agreed that the idea of going to a major public  event “will scare me for a long time,” per a study last month by Performance Research.
      - [Variety](https://variety.com/2020/digital/news/post-pandemic-streaming-tv-increase-1234589195/)
     * The concert and events industry has been among the hardest hit by Covid-19.
 Losses in the United States amounted to more than $26.1 billion in 2020.
      - [Los Angeles Business Journal](https://labusinessjournal.com/news/2021/mar/01/are-virtual-concerts-future-live-entertainment/)